-Is there anything better than a refreshing orange creamsicle on a hot summer day?
-These homemade orange blossom creamsicles are delicately floral with hint of smooth vanilla, and a light yet creamy texture, while bursting with the well loved fresh and zesty orange flavor.
+Is there anything better than a refreshing citrus treat on a hot summer day?
+These homemade orange blossom popsicles are delicately floral with a hint of smooth vanilla and a light yet creamy texture while bursting with the well-loved fresh and zesty orange flavor.

 Don’t have orange blossom water?
 Replace it with rose water.

 When I wanted to share this recipe on the blog, I hesitated.
 Orange blossom water is something I'd never seen back home in the United States.
 However, I found it online without a problem!
 You can make rose water at home or buy it from almost any grocery store.

 What is orange blossom water known as and where is it popular?

 Orange blossom water is also referred to as neroli or orange flower water.
 Neroli is reportedly one of the ingredients in the secret Coca-Cola soft drink.
 This water is used in traditional Mediterranean desserts and in Moroccan coffee.
 The first time I tried orange blossom water was when a kind Tunisian woman gave us some for my baby boy's upset stomach, as in North African counties, it's considered a natural medicine.